 360 Video: A Round View For A Round World

-360 degree video is rapidly emerging and gaining popularity.
-360 degree video is a video technique that gives the viewer an “in the action feel.”
-This type of videography is great for real estate showings, travel content, documentaries, concerts, professional sports and numerous other circumstances.
+360-video is rapidly evolving and gaining popularity.
+A video technique that gives the viewer an in-action feel, 360-video is great for real estate showings, travel content, documentaries, concerts, professional sports and more.

-At its simplest form, 360 video allows brands to insert their viewers into an experience.
-It gives you the feeling that you are right there with, or looking over the shoulder of the occurring scene.
-Anyone can learn the technique and make a 360 video, but not everyone uses 360 degree video in the best, most beneficial way.
+At its simplest form, 360-video allows brands to insert their viewers into an experience.
+It gives you the feeling that you are right there, or looking over the shoulder of the scene as it unfolds.
+Anyone can learn the technique to make a 360-video, but not everyone uses the format most effectively.

 This REI campaign exemplifies a successful use of 360 video.
 Their campaign was aimed to target multicultural millennials.
-What better way to catch millennials’ attention than to use hip 360 video?
+What better way to catch millennials’ attention than to use hip 360-video?
 REI documented eight artists working on installations in the three cities with the goal of making the outdoors more accessible to young urbanites.
-The 360 video format allows the viewer to experience the art first hand, over the shoulders of the artists at work.
-The viewer also has the ability to scroll the screen to view different angles of the project.
-Check out REI’s video that obtained over 241,000 views here:
+The 360-video format allows the viewer to experience the art first hand, over the shoulders of the artists at work.
+Viewers also have the ability to scroll to view different angles of the project, which they wouldn’t have access to with the traditional narrative of video marketing content.

-Before diving into a 360 degree video project, you should know the format’s visual strengths.
-I think by now we all know that 360 video is beneficial in helping to display an action, thus making 360 video not practical for just any situation.
-If your content will not meet the needs of the 360 video, it is likely that you will produce a lifeless, anti-climatic, plain-jane 360 video.
-Yes, it will be a 360 video, but will it deliver the message?
+Before diving into a 360-video project, you should know the format’s visual strengths.
+If your content will not meet the needs of the 360-video, it is likely that you will produce a lifeless, anti-climatic, video campaign that is more effort than it’s worth.
+Yes, it will be a 360-video, but will it deliver the message effectively?

-If there is a singular point of action and no reason to see anything else, it is probably not suited for 360 video.
-If you need a lot of movement and a lot of cuts, it will probably not make a good 360 video.
-However, if you want to give people the feeling that they’re there, and from a journalistic perspective, give the viewer control of the crop and let them see the whole scene, that is good 360 video potential.
+If there is a singular point of action and no reason to explore other angles, it is probably not suited for 360-video.
+If your content will require a lot of movement and a lot of cuts, it will probably not make a good 360-video.
+However, if you want to give people the feeling that they’re there and let them see the whole scene, that is good 360-video potential.

-For another quality example, Expedia created a 360 video to entice viewers to vacation to Australia.
-The monologue and the scenery of the video work nicely with the 360 video style that brings the viewer the action, adventure and the “in the moment” feeling.
-See how Expedia successfully uses 360 video to engage their audience and excite them about a trip to the land down under:
+Let’s take a look at another effective example.
+Expedia created a 360-video to entice viewers to vacation to Australia.
+The monologue and the scenery of the video work well with the 360-video style that brings the viewer the action, adventure, and the “in the moment” feeling.
+See how Expedia successfully uses 360-video to engage their audience and excite them about a trip to the land down under:

 The world is constantly finding new ways to engage consumers.
-360 video is a current technique that can pave the way for a memorable brand experience, and keep your message at the top of the consumer’s mind.
-360 video can ultimately increase your viewer’s engagement, click through rate, shares of your content.
-360 video is certainly not for everyone, but it can produce significant results when used correctly.
+360-video is a current technique that can pave the way for a memorable brand experience, and keep your message at the top of the consumer’s mind.
+The format can ultimately increase your viewer’s engagement, click through rate, and shareability of your content.
+While 360-video is certainly not for every brand, it can produce significant results when used optimally.